 This award recognises meritorious service to the Institution by one of its volunteers or a or staff member.
 Nominations for Merit Awards are welcomed from the IRSE membership and section committees.

-In 2020 Merit awards were awarded to Trevor Foulkes FIRSE and Mark Glover FIRSE.
+In 2021 Merit Awards were awarded to Mick Ward FIRSE and Hedley Calderbank FIRSE.

 Under the terms of the bequest of WJ Thorrowgood (Past President), the scholarship is awarded to a young member who has excelled in the Institution's Exam.
 It assists the development of a young engineer employed in the signalling and telecommunications field of engineering with £1500 towards an industry-based study tour or alternative professional development activity.

 2022 winner: No candidate met the criteria in the 2021 professional exams.

 This award is made jointly by the IRSE and Signet Solutions Ltd to the candidate achieving the highest marks in any single module of the Institution's exam.
 It was introduced to mark the 20th anniversary of the formation of Signet Solutions Ltd to recognise professional development by providing funding to attend an IRSE international event.

 István is a Railway Signal Engineer.
 He graduated as MSc Transportation Engineer in Budapest University of Technology, specialising in Railway Automation.

 After working for five years in various domestic signalling and ETCS projects in Hungary as a Project Engineer for Thales, he moved to Ireland in 2019 to work for Iarnród Éireann on the TPS Project to deliver a new train protection system nationwide.
 Since the project has changed its course towards ETCS Level 1, he has been leading the development of the customer requirement specifications and the concept design for the generic application in Ireland.